TFCA Annual Conference Graphic

 Robbi King - Solutions Engineer, Vector Solutions

 Robbi King currently serves as a Solutions Engineer at Vector Solutions, the leading provider of compliance-based software solutions that help customers drive improvements in compliance, safety, performance, and preparedness.
-He is a veteran firefighter of 27 years and former Chief Officer.
+He is a 27-year veteran firefighter and former Chief Officer.
 Robbi’s hands-on experience with training and the fire service makes him passionate about firefighter preparedness at all levels.

 Abstract